BeyondMachines/goya-core/INSTALLATION.md

 #### <a name='CreateneededS3buckets'></a>Create needed S3 buckets
 Create S3 buckets for the:
-- static files of Django
+- Static files of Django - IMPORTANT - CAN'T be Encrupted using KMS because then it can't serve to public (non-IAM) users
 - Zappa scripted deployment
 - Slack workspaces repository
 - Slack session repository.